abitofalchemy/Frienso/FriensoAlpha/README.md

 Tasks Done / Project Log:
 -------------------------
+* { Done } Don't duplicate User if it is in CoreGroup or in the UWatchGroup
 * { Done } Fully logout
 * When app is launched, the user's current location and his/her friends' are cached Also when the user clicks on the quick-view of his/her circle, the user's current loc is updated